Updated: March 1, 2026

 As a grandchild of a Portuguese citizen, you can apply for citizenship by descent at any age, as long as you fulfil the requirements to establish a connection to Portugal.

-A recent proposal has also introduced the likelihood of extending the right to Portuguese nationality to great-grandchildren of Portuguese citizens as well, in cases of those born abroad.
+A Nationality Law Amendment Proposal (2024/2025) has also introduced the possibility of extending the right to Portuguese nationality to the great-grandchildren of Portuguese citizens, in cases of those born abroad.

 Individuals with Sephardic Jewish ancestry connected to Portugal can also apply for citizenship, requiring proof of lineage and connection to the Sephardic community.